 Final Thoughts

-As you’ve seen, you can dry your parsley by dehydrating it in the air fryer, and all in under 5 minutes, including preheat time.
+As you’ve seen, dehydrating herbs like parsley is so easy thanks to your air fryer!
+It takes under 5 minutes, including preheat time.
 While it’s not quite as fast as the microwave, it’s still a quick and easy way to get it done.

 I actually find I have to “babysit” the parsley less this way and prefer the texture, so I often opt for it over the microwave even if it takes a few minutes longer.